MinecraftForge/Documentation/docs/resources/server/glm.md

 To supply the functionality a global loot modifier specifies, a `IGlobalLootModifier` implementation must be specified.
 These are instances generated each time a serializer decodes the information from JSON and supplies it into this object.

-There is only one method that needs to be defined in order to create a new modifier: `#apply`.
-This takes in the current loot that will be generated along with the context information such as the currently level or additional defined parameters.
+There are two methods that needs to be defined in order to create a new modifier: `#apply` and `#codec`. `#apply` takes in the current loot that will be generated along with the context information such as the currently level or additional defined parameters.
 It returns the list of drops to generate.

 !!! note
     The returned list of drops from any one modifier is fed into other modifiers in the order they are registered.
 As such, modified loot can be modified by another loot modifier.

+`#codec` returns the registered [codec] used to encode and decode the modifier to/from JSON.

 ### The `LootModifier` Subclass